Centriq Alternative: Homer, Dib, and Real Estate Ledger Compared

 What is the best free Centriq alternative?

 Several free options exist for appliance tracking specifically.
 Dib offers a free tier for inventory tracking with manual retrieval.
 HomeBox is a free, open-source home inventory tool.
-For full property documentation beyond appliances, Real Estate Ledger offers a 30-day free trial with AI document categorization and blockchain verification starting at $1.99 per month after the trial.
+For full property documentation beyond appliances, Real Estate Ledger is free for up to 10 properties with AI document categorization, blockchain verification, and Property Guidebook reports — no credit card required.

 Does Real Estate Ledger track appliance recalls like Centriq did?